 A Potted Plant

-Your plant may not like it, but if you need a quick fix, you can place the incense stick in the wet soil of your plant.
+Your plant may not like it, but if you need a quick DIY incense burner, you can simply place the incense stick in the wet soil of your plant.

 A Heavy Object